 Burt served in the Marines during the war, but now he is confined to an asylum.
 His experiences in the South Pacific left him mentally ill and deathly afraid of storm clouds and rain. ...
 See full summary »

-Laurel Srevens (Jane Russell), a movie star is kidnapped by a pair of amateurs, Mike Valla (Ralph Meeker) and "Dandy" (Keenan Wynn).
-But their hearts aren't really into their work and they decide to let her go.
-Laurel, worried abut the effect a phoney kidnapping will have on her career, tells them they've got to go through with it for real.
-She points out that in the past, she's been a party to number of outrageous publicity stunts and, because they abducted her on the eve of the release of her new film, "The Kidnapped Bride," she tells them her career will collapse unless they make the kidnapping look like it was on the level.Written by
+Laurel Srevens (Jane Russell) is a movie star who's kidnapped by a pair of desperate amateurs - Mike Valla (Ralph Meeker) and "Dandy" (Keenan Wynn).
+But the pair get cold feet, and decide to let her go.
+Worried abut the effect a faked kidnapping would have on her career, Laurel tells them they've got to go through with it.
+She points out she'd been party to a number of outrageous publicity stunts during her career, and since they abducted her on the eve of the release of her newest film, "The Kidnapped Bride," she fears her career will collapse, unless they make the kidnapping appear real.Written by

 Les Adams <email@example.com>

 0 of 0 people found this review helpful.

 Was this review helpful to you?

 | Report this